“The Authoritarian, the Warden, and the 26 Prisoners”

 “If only I had a trumpet to sound to inculcate fear and righteous order into these harlots!
 Even if I had such, the dead and the unruly alike would commove in respect yet these harlots would still dance!’’
 Such was his thought that sat on the throne to my left in his pulpous Chamber of Creativity.

 The corners of the white landscapes folded themselves in fear to shelter the Escapees from this Colossal Wolf; and as a benevolent business tycoon would act, he tore such beauty as he saw fit with his mouth.
 26 Escapees lay under his nose without a home.
 The Warden, despite years of faithful service, refused to take any more orders, speaking truth to Power.
 Ironically— perhaps, not at all—such Power, as endowed by fangs, eviscerated the Warden of his rank and steel-flesh alike, taking out its transparent spine that gave it a will and life!
 A hallowed carcass on the outside with teeth marks remained, only to morph into a Blackjack.
 With his fangs, he slowly positioned the Blackjack in the middle of his mouth as a canon that fired shots of despair.
 My eyes, though metaphysical, as you can probably guess, were shut like an oracle’s who knew corruption was the master of purity yet had to always do right by the duty.
 The victims screeched for tenderness upon each hit their bodies endured.
 Whenever an extremity of theirs resembled a mouth, he stomped it, as not to hear pleas that begged Him to respect them and their dead friend’s carcass; for only the greater good which he sought through ‘disciplining’ them, was the solution to his despair.
 Beautiful extremities were broken further and bent atop one another.
 Wondrous landscapes, lined or not, with folded ears, shook his desk out of comradery to the Abused.
 As though a siren of war, he sounded growls of ire until the walking throngs, whom he avoided so much, gathered by the windows with the winds that howl.
 Disobedient, enchanting letters were taken to the hearth to be burned alive.
 Flames turned blue by the mission they were ordered to lead; Disgust carved itself upon the Flames like a dead mother who laments her son in his dreams for his odoriferous mouth that kept shouting at her.
-The Author kept poking the Flames’ sides, as if a stern father who jovially orders his children to pulverise their friends, that they might study better… be that as it may, the Flames roared back at Him until drooping candles felt envious of His fair, wax skin.
-A rotten smell summoned the Sun to this scenery of misery.
+The Author kept poking the Flames’ sides, as if a stern father who jovially orders his children to pulverize their friends, that they might study better… be that as it may, the Flames roared back at Him until drooping candles felt envious of His fair, wax skin.
+A rotten smell summoned the Sun to this scene of misery.

 The Sun, who used to look forward to his writing every quarter, intrigued by such smell, peered closer at the windows, leaving behind lands in shadows.
 It gazed in horror at these ghastly sights, only to subdue its radiant light with the shadows it had created moments ago.
 Mother Nature, then, overdosed on Grimness as The Sun lamented each day she shone herself on my creator until its death.
 Clocks ticked day and night yet darkness covered all.
 This was the longest winter…